pagefaultgames/pokerogue/MEs-README.md

 # 📝 Immediate things on the to-do platter

-- Add logic to handle spawning boss encounters ✔️
-- Bugfix not getting a reward at the end of battle ME 🔨
 - Add logic for awarding exp to the party (outside of a normal combat) 🔨
-- Add logic for choosing a Pokémon from party for some effect (trades, sacrifices, etc) 🔨
-- Introduce more text tree hierarchy -- for better organization of encounters, options and dialogue text/layers ✔️
-- More steps to encounters -- ie Option --> __Dialogue: "You chose to not open the chest"__ --> Efects -> __Dialogue: "You walk away with regret"__ ✔️

 # 📝 Things to (eventually) be done for Mystery Encounters ("MEs"):
 - Add "Mysterious Events" (MEs) to gamemodes Classic and Endless ✔️
 - MEs need to have a chance to spawn ✔️
+- Add logic to handle spawning boss encounters ✔️
+- Introduce more text tree hierarchy -- for better organization of encounters, options and dialogue text/layers ✔️
+- More steps to encounters -- ie Option --> __Dialogue: "You chose to not open the chest"__ --> Efects -> __Dialogue: "You walk away with regret"__ ✔️
+- Bugfix not getting a reward at the end of battle ME (some others less game-breaking ones might be present, check "Known bugs")✔️

 ## A ME should __**always have**__: